AdMoR/admor.github.io/_posts/2020-09-23-Efficient parameter exploration on generative art.markdown

 ---
 description: and how my workflow evolved
-tags: generative algorithm pattern visuallization
+tags: generative algorithm pattern visualization
 ---

-I've played for some time with different kind of generative algorithm to produce more or less successfully beautiful image.
+Getting an idea is simple.

-[This post](https://admor.github.io/2020/01/10/Photo-to-drawing-Part-1.html) can attest it.
-It can be difficult to get a grasp of how good an idea can be without trying a lot of different combinations.
+Finding the right of parameters to make it look good is hard.
 <br/>
 <br/>

-## Evolution of the design
+## Evolution of a design

 ### Presentation of the algorithm